ECOLOGICAL LEARNING PARTNERS: MAKING INVISIBLE NETWORKS VISIBLE

 Strengthen what matters.

-Sustain the change.
+Sustain the connections.

 Contemplative Mapping

-My methodology draws on both rigorous research traditions and sustained contemplative practice.
+Contemplative mapping draws on both rigorous research traditions and sustained contemplative practice.
 This integration combines systematic data collection and network analysis with contemplative observation to reveal patterns that conventional analysis alone misses.

 The approach helps teams develop what contemplative traditions call "discriminative awareness"—the capacity to observe institutional dynamics and data patterns without reactive judgment, creating space for more skillful responses to complex challenges.
 Contemplative mapping reveals not just what the networks are, but how unexamined assumptions and biographical patterns influence what the data show about collaborative capacity.